copasetickid/redux-instagram/readme.md

 # Learn Redux

 A simple React + Redux implementation of an  Instagram clone web application.
+This version uses ES6 syntax for React Components rather then the ES5 version found in [Wes Bos tutorial app](https://github.com/wesbos/Learn-Redux-Starter-Files)

 ## Running